This article shares 10 presentation tips to help you to speak with confidence, clarity and impact.

-In an instant the need to communicate with power and impact can become the overriding force in your life and career.
+The need to communicate with power and impact can become a significant force in your life and career.

-– Suddenly you are called on to present regularly to the senior management team and even the thought of it becomes all consuming.
+– Suddenly you are called on to present regularly to the senior management team.

 – You get promoted and find yourself having to motivate, inspire and enthuse others each time you speak.

-– You’re a successful entrepreneur who has single-handedly built a great business and now find yourself in a very big pond where you struggle to communicate with impact.
+– You’re a successful entrepreneur who has single-handedly built a great business and now find yourself in a very big communication pond.

-The reality is that if you know your subject, believe in your idea and are passionate about your message this is all debilitating self-talk which serves no useful purpose other than confine you to mediocrity.
+This is all debilitating self-talk which serves no useful purpose other than confine us to mediocrity.

 1. Accept nerves as normal